antoine-aumjaud/filter-interceptor/README.md

 Filters could be managed by API or by JMX beans.
 So it is possible to desactivate/reactivate a Filter, change its priority, or search and load new Filters in the specified directory on runtime.

+The overtime introduced by this proxy has been optimized to be at least as possible.
+On my laptop (Intel 1.2GHz dual core), it add, for a Java proxy implementation :
+* 3.5us without cache
+* 2us with cache activated

 ---